danhp/cs520/README.md

 ```

 ## For Vince
-All can be done from the top directory
+Everything can be done from the top directory

 Compile with:
 ```